 Before turning to the estimation of the structural participation model, we estimate a reducedform model of participation.
-More specifically, we estimate a probit model where the participation dummy is regressed on all the exogenous regressors, including those that affect participation through its influence on the opportunity cost of working, X{it} , and those that affect participation through the expected wage, Z{it} .
+More specifically, we estimate a probit model where the participation dummy is regressed on all the exogenous regressors, including those that affect participation through its influence on the opportunity cost of working, $X{it}$ , and those that affect participation through the expected wage, $Z{it}$ .
 Although this model does not allow us to recover the structural parameters of interest, it constitutes a first step towards assessing which variables are relevant for the participation decision.
 Furthermore, this reduced-form model constitutes the first stage of the Heckman two-step procedure to correct for sample selection of the earnings equation.

 Table 4 presents the results.
 Panel A shows the point estimates of a selected set of regressors.
-Due to space constraints, Panel B only shows the p-values of the joint significance of a set of additional regressors, including a full set of boat owner fixed effects.^{32,33}
+Due to space constraints, Panel B only shows the p-values of the joint significance of a set of additional regressors, including a full set of boat owner fixed effects.

 In Column 1 the reduced form probit is estimated in our baseline sample.
 Columns 2-4 further restrict the sample to weeks when the boat owner participates at least 2, 3 and 4 days of the week, respectively.
-The table presents standard errors clustered at the month-boat owner level in parenthesis.34
+The table presents standard errors clustered at the month-year-boat owner level in parenthesis.

 The results show that the coefficient on the log of the cumulative catches within the week declines as the sample is restricted.
-This decline in the coefficients could be driven by the fact that in this reduced-form specification, cumulative catches could affect participation through different channels.
+This decline in the coefficients could be driven by the fact that, in this reduced-form specification, cumulative catches could affect participation through different channels.
 On the one hand, they could affect the opportunity cost of working if individuals have reference-dependent preferences.
-On the other hand, cumulative it is unlikely that this affects their expected earnings.
-Similarly, the number of cumulative days worked can affect the marginal utility of leisure, but it is unlikely to affect the earnings potential of boat owners.
+On the other hand, cumulative catches could be correlated with expected earnings in the current period: catches are serially correlated across time since a day of good catches is typically preceded by another day of good catches.
+Restricting the sample to weeks with sufficient participation seems to reduce the serial correlation effect.

-$^{^{32}}$ See Appendix Table 1 for the complete set of estimates of the reduced-form probit specification.
+&lt;sup>35See Appendix Table 1 for the complete set of estimates of the reduced-form probit specification.

-33Since the average number of observations per individual is around 1,000, the bias from the incidental parameters problem in our probit estimates discussed in Chamberlain (1980) is negligible.
+$^{36}$ Since the average number of observations per individual is around 1,000, the bias from the incidental parameters problem in our probit estimates discussed in Chamberlain (1980) is negligible.

-34Clustering our standard errors at the boat owner level does not affect our results.
+&lt;sup>37Clustering our standard errors at the boat owner level does not affect our results.